QuangTo/QuangTo/ReadMe.md

 ## 💫 About Me:

 As a Software Test Engineer focus on automation, I specialize in API, UI, and CI/CD testing.
-Helping team to increase quality in any aspect by sharing testing knowledge to the team and building effective solutions.
+Helping team to increase quality by applying shiftleft, shiftright in any aspect, Sharing testing knowledge to the team and building effective solutions.

 ## 🌐 Socials: